UBC-CS/cpsc330-2022W1/docs/setup.md

 ### Additional steps to enable canvas utitlity

-1. Nodejs
-If you've set up the virtual environment with virtualenv, first install nodejs from [here](https://nodejs.org/en/download/)

-If you've set up the virtual environment with conda, nodejs should already be installed.

-2. jupyter labextension
 Activate the virtual environment, then run the following commands
 ```
 jupyter labextension install @jupyter-widgets/jupyterlab-manager